- What is radiation therapy? When is it used?

-When you are ready to return to work, learn about your rights regarding your job and health insurance.
-If you have any questions about these issues, call us.
+If you have any questions about you work, health insurance, or rights as an employee, call us.
 There are some documents listed in the “To learn more” section that may be helpful, too.

 What records do I need to keep?

 You will want to get copies of your treatment records to keep.
-It’s important that you be able to give any new doctor you might see in the future the exact details of your diagnosis and treatment.
+It’s important that you be able to give any new doctor you might see in the future the details of your diagnosis and treatment.
+Gathering these details soon after your treatment may be easier than trying to get them at some point in the future.
 Make sure you have this information for your own records:

-- A copy of your pathology report from any biopsy or surgery
+- A copy of your pathology report from any biopsy (by-op-see) or surgery

 - If you had surgery, a copy of your operative report